 Prebiotics are fiber that supports the healthy growth of your existing friendly gut bacteria.

-Probiotics are bacteria found in fermented foods – by consuming them, you are bringing new bacteria to your existing gut microbiome, which has beneficial effects on your health and well-being.
+Probiotics are bacteria found in fermented foods – by consuming them, you are bringing new bacteria to your existing gut microbiome.
+This has beneficial effects on your health and well-being.

 While probiotic supplements have overshadowed prebiotics for many years in the past, this is slowly changing.
 With new studies emerging showing the profound benefits of prebiotic fiber on human health.